SysTec-Computer-GmbH/EF-Detached-Graph-Tracker/README.md

 A library to support easier change tracking of a complex detached graph with EF-Core.
 ### What does this library do?
 It handles the change tracking of a complex detached graph using pure vanilla EF-Core.
-Let's begin explaining what this library does, by listing the three main problems EF-Core has with updating detached graphs.
+Let's begin by listing the three main problems EF-Core has with updating detached graphs.

 ### EF-Core Detached Graph Problems
 * Identity Resolution: When attaching a graph to the change tracker, the caller needs to assure that the graph contains only one element of the same type and the same key.<br/>